David Meunier

-David Meunier (born David Miller; February 5, 1973) is an American actor.
+David Meunier (born David Miller; February 5, 1973) is an American-Luxembourgish actor.

 Early life

 Meunier was born in Woodburn, Oregon.
-He played football in high school, and a teammate convinced him to try out for a school production of Guys and Dolls.
-He was cast as Nathan Detroit and the experience got him hooked on acting.
-He later moved to California to attend college.
-He also attended school in France.
+He was cast as Nathan Detroit in a school production of Guys and Dolls and became interested in acting.
+Meunier later moved to California to attend college; he also attended school in France.

 Career

 Meunier portrayed Johnny Crowder on the television series Justified, and has had roles in series such as Revolution and Jericho.
 He appeared in the 2014 film adaptation of the 1980s television series The Equalizer.
 He also appeared as Lieutenant Greitzer in Pirates of the Caribbean: At World's End.

 Personal life

 Meunier is married to actress Faline England.
 He reportedly speaks fluent French.